liferay/liferay-frontend-projects/projects/npm-tools/packages/npm-scripts/README.md

 let g:prettier#exec_cmd_path = "~/bin/prettier.sh"
 ```

 Now you can use the `:Prettier` command and others provided by the vim-prettier plugin in Vim, and it will use your script instead of the upstream version of Prettier.
-The script tries first to find the `liferay-npm-scripts` version, then `prettier`, and ultimately will fall back to `npx prettier` as a last resort.
-When working outside of a liferay-portal clone, it doesn't try to use the version provided by `liferay-npm-scripts`.
+The script tries first to find the `@liferay/npm-scripts` version, then `prettier`, and ultimately will fall back to `npx prettier` as a last resort.
+When working outside of a liferay-portal clone, it doesn't try to use the version provided by `@liferay/npm-scripts`.

 If you don't want to install vim-prettier, you can of course run the script directly using the `!` command: